 How long are biological medicines prescribed for?

 Biological medicines are normally prescribed for six months.
-If your symptoms have not improved after six months, then they are usually stopped.
+If your symptoms have not improved after six months then these medicines are usually stopped.
 Your doctor will discuss other treatments that you can try.

-If biological medicines improve your RA, the specialist may consider keeping you on this medication in the long term.
+If biological medicines improve your rheumatoid arthritis (RA), the specialist may consider keeping you on this medication in the long term.
 Once your RA is under control, the specialist may decide to try to reduce your dose and eventually stop your biological medicine.
 But the decision to continue or stop treatment will depend upon your symptoms and what the specialist feels is best for you.

 What are the possible side-effects?